Charte-dot/american-auto-club/README.md

 - The site will also be a place where Members of the public can view photos of current members cars and calendar information for up coming car shows and meet up's to view New and classic American vehicles.

-- The American Auto club will be useful for member's for important contact details, up coming calendar events more importantly a
+- The American Auto club will be useful for member's for important contact details, up coming calendar events more importantly.

 # UX Design
 ![Wireframe image](assets/media/Wireframe1.png)